PSYCH 1100 (S6 900)

 3 Credit Hours

-General Psychology -- A survey of the study of behavior and mental processes with emphasis on the scientific nature of contemporary psychological investigation.
+A survey of the study of behavior and mental processes with emphasis on the scientific nature of contemporary psychological investigation.
 Areas discussed include research methods, biological psychology, cognitive psychology, behavioral psychology, social psychology, developmental psychology, and clinical/abnormal psychology.
 (3 lecture hours)

 Prerequisite: Course requires Reading Placement Category One.

-Course types: Social & Behavioral Sciences (A.A.S., A.G.S.)
+Course types: General Education: Social and Behavioral Sciences (A.A.S., A.G.S.)

 PSYCH 1140